 Procedures for Offering Opportunity to Request a Fair Hearing.
-Describe how the individual (or his/her legal representative)

-Application for 1915(c) HCBS Waiver: Draft NC.025.04.00 - Jul 01, 2024 is informed of the opportunity to request a fair hearing under 42 CFR Part 431, Subpart E. Specify the notice(s) that are used to offer individuals the opportunity to request a Fair Hearing.
+Describe how the individual (or his/her legal representative) is informed of the opportunity to request a fair hearing under 42 CFR Part 431, Subpart E. Specify the notice(s) that are used to offer individuals the opportunity to request a Fair Hearing.
 State laws, regulations, policies and notices referenced in the description are available to CMS upon request through the operating or Medicaid agency.

 The NC Innovations waiver operates concurrently with a 1915(b) waiver through prepaid inpatient health plans (PIHP).
-All waiver applicants/participants are notified of their right to request a fair hearing by the Tailored Plan/PIHP in accordance with 42 CFR 431 hearing with the State, as required under the concurrent 1915(b) waiver, NC Mental Health, Developmental Disabilities and Substance Abuse Services Health Plan.
+All waiver applicants/participants are notified of their right to request a fair hearing by the PIHP in accordance with 42 CFR 431 Subpart E and 42 CFR 438 Subpart F. Participants are required to access the PIHP's internal appeal process before requesting a hearing with the State, as required under the concurrent 1915(b) waiver, NC Mental Health, Developmental Disabilities and Substance Abuse Services Health Plan.

-Subpart E and 42 CFR 438 Subpart F. Participants are required to access the Tailored Plan/PIHP's internal appeal process before requesting a with limited literacy, the Tailored Care Manager verbally explains their appeal rights.
-When applicants/beneficiaries are denied participation in the waiver or specific waiver services are denied, terminated, suspended or reduced, the Tailored Plan/PIHP sends a written notice to the individual explaining the reason for the adverse action, instructions on how to access a fair hearing, the time frame for making the request, information on continuation of services during the appeal process (if applicable) and contact information for questions and concerns.
+Upon enrollment in the PIHP, the PIHP sends each enrollee a brochure explaining Medicaid appeal rights.
+For beneficiaries with limited literacy, the care coordinator verbally explains their appeal rights.
+When applicants/beneficiaries are denied participation in the waiver or specific waiver services are denied, terminated, suspended or reduced, the PIHP sends a written notice to the individual explaining the reason for the adverse action, instructions on how to access a fair hearing, the time frame for making the request, information on continuation of services during the appeal process (if applicable) and contact information for questions and concerns.
 The notice also contains information on the state level hearing processes and toll free numbers for the Medicaid agency and for requesting free legal assistance.
 Notices of termination, suspension or reduction are mailed to the beneficiary a minimum of 10 days before the service is actually reduced, terminated or suspended.

-Upon enrollment in the Tailored Plan/PIHP, the Tailored Plan/PIHP sends each enrollee a brochure explaining Medicaid appeal rights.
-For beneficiaries state fair hearing process.
+As stated above, applicants/beneficiaries must avail themselves of the appeal process offered by the PIHP before accessing the state fair hearing process.
 This requirement can be found in the concurrent 1915(b) waiver (#NC 02.RO3), section A, Part IV-E, "Grievance System".
-If the applicant/beneficiary requests a hearing, the Tailored Plan/PIHP gathers information on the case and schedules the appeal with an independent reviewer who had no prior involvement in making the adverse decision. the Tailored Plan/PIHP sends a written notice of the reconsideration decision to the individual, along with detailed instructions on requesting a hearing with the State which are conducted by the NC Office of Administrative Hearings.
+If the applicant/beneficiary requests a hearing, the PIHP gathers information on the case and schedules the appeal with an independent reviewer who had no prior involvement in making the adverse decision. the PIHP sends a written notice of the reconsideration decision to the individual, along with detailed instructions on requesting a hearing with the State which are conducted by the NC Office of Administrative Hearings.